scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 :math:`1 - 2\alpha` for a target coverage level of :math:`1 - \alpha`, without
 any a priori assumption on the distribution of the data.
-In practice, this method results in wider prediction intervals, when the uncertainty is higher, than :math:`CV+`, because the models' prediction spread is then higher.
+In practice, this method results in wider prediction intervals, when the uncertainty is higher than :math:`CV+`, because the models' prediction spread is then higher.